zlehmann/routing-nested-resources-reading-v-000/README.md

 Great!
 Now our URLs properly reflect the relationship of our resources, and read almost like an English sentence: `author/1/posts` = "author number one's posts".

+Sometimes people get confused by path helpers and what they take as arguments.
+For example, why does posts_path not take an argument, but post_path(@post) does?
+Posts path refers to all of the posts, so we're not talking about a specific post (no specific id).
+When we're looking at the post_path we're referring to a specific post, and the rails helper needs to know WHICH post so that it can generate the proper url `posts/1` as opposed to `posts/2`.

 ### Caveat on Nesting Resources More Than One Level Deep